meg-codes/bash-notes/Files.md

 -rw-r--r--  1 benjaminhicks  staff    0 Nov 28 12:42 file3
 ```

-Since we didn't use recursion, you'll note that the wildcard `*` also selected bar underneath.
+Since we didn't use recursion, you'll note that the wildcard `*` errored on the directory bar underneath.
 By default
 it matches ANY character.
 To avoid this (and also some potentially hilarious recursion loops if you just
-say directories are OK using `-r`), you can be more targeted.
+say directories are OK using `-r` [recursive]), you can be more targeted.

 In this instance `cp file* bar/` would work very well.
 You could also use `cp {file1,file2,file3} bar/`
 since `{}` with commas and no spaces as separators gets expanded into running `cp file1 bar/ cp file2 bar/`, etc.